egalink/sidex/README.md

 sidex
 =====

-Sidex php, el hijo pequeño de los desarrolladores PHP.
+Sidex php, the little son of PHP developers.